yyoshi77/BST260_2021_Team11/README.md

 ## About the project
 The emergence of COVID-19 has impacted all over the world.
 The Olympics, Tokyo 2020, is not an exception.
 The objective of this project is to see differences in records for marathon games between pre- and post-pandemic periods, and also try to classify the athletes’ performance during the COVID-19 pandemic by using Tokyo 2020 data.
+You can find our project website here: https://sites.google.com/view/bst260team11/ You can also visit our screencast here: https://youtu.be/wDutDs1RoWs

 ## About this GitHub
-The members contributed to their own sections.
-You can find a compiled .Rmd/html file named "1_Project_Summary" that includes all the sections.
-You can also find separated files whose names start with "2-X", which include the work of the individual members and can work stand-alone.
+The members contributed to both the overview and their own sections.
+You can find separated files which include the work of the individual members and can work stand-alone.

 ## Data sources:
 [1] Men at Tokyo 2020: https://en.wikipedia.org/wiki/Athletics_at_the_2020_Summer_Olympics_%E2%80%93_Men%27s_marathon